How firms design for growth that compounds

 The goal was a single source of truth, accessible to everyone in the investment process.

-— Arne Martin Moen, former COO, Storebrand Asset Management
+— Sara Thea Von Zernichow Sponheim, COO, Storebrand Asset Management

 The scalability dividend

-Storebrand's AUM grew from 500 billion to 1,400 billion NOK in a decade without a proportional increase in the operations team.
-New clients, mandates, and funds were absorbed because the architecture was already designed to handle the expansion.
-"We have not added a lot more people," Moen notes.
-"We're making things much more scalable.
-We're able to take on new clients, new mandates, new funds."
+Storebrand's AUM grew from 500 billion to 1,650 billion NOK in a decade without a proportional increase in the operations team.
+"We are able to take on new clients, new mandates, new funds.
+The platform was built to absorb that growth, and it has," Sara Thea notes.

 How firms scale success is decided before the opportunity arrives